ballerina-platform/ballerina-distribution/examples/named-worker-with-on-fail-clause/named_worker_with_on_fail_clause.md

-# Named worker with on fail
+# Named worker with on fail clause

 The `on fail` clause can be incorporated into a named worker, to handle any errors that occur within the worker's body.